 As you can see by the tables on page 2, our system had 1 violation.
-We exceeded the MCL for the trihlaomethanes in the fourth quarter and are required to furnish the following information: Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
+We exceeded the MCL for the Haloacetic Acids in the 1st 2nd and 3rd quarters.
+We exceeded the MCL for the Trihalomethanes the 3rd quarter of 2019 and are required to furnish the following information: